adobe/kafka-connect-s3/README.md

 We are very grateful to the DeviantArt team for their original work.
 We made the decision to hard fork when it became clear that we would be responsible for ongoing maintenance.

+## Usage

+***NOTE***: You want to use the shadow jar produced by this project.
+As a gradle dependency, it is `com.spredfast.kafka.connect.s3:kafka-connect-s3:0.3.0:shadow`.
+The shadow jar ensures there are no conflicts with other libraries.

+Use just like any other Connector: add it to the Connect classpath and configure a task.
+Read the rest of this document for configuration details.

 ## Important Configuration